bhoomiha/busreservationlogicfirst/README.md

-This is a simple project on bus ticket reservation using java only.
+This is a simple project on bus ticket reservation using java lerant from logic code first.
-I learnt this from logic first tamil channel.